jayavyas07/aws-finalProj-picoposts/aws-finalProj-picoposts/README.md

 > **A micro social platform demonstrating AWS infrastructure, containerized deployment, and secure cloud architecture**

 PicoPosts is a full-stack cloud application built to showcase modern AWS services and infrastructure-as-code practices.
-Users can create accounts, post content, and view their personalized feed—all powered by enterprise-grade AWS services.
+Users can create accounts, post content, and view their personalized feed all powered by enterprise-grade AWS services.

 **Tech Stack:** EC2 • RDS • S3 • CloudFront • ECR • SSM • Terraform